 They don’t need a large amount of exercise, since they were bred to sit on a hillside throughout the day to guard the flock, but they do need to stay in shape.
 Naturally, they can become quite protective of their family.

-Fun fact: They come from Turkey and have been around since 750 to 300 B.C.
+- Fun fact: They come from Turkey and have been around since about 750 to 300 B.C.

 3. Afghan Hound